aarnetalman/blog/_posts/2021-02-25-training-transformer-model-gcp-ai-platform.md

 ---
 layout: post
-title:  "Training PyTorch Transformers on GCP AI Platform"
+title:  "Training PyTorch Transformers on Google Cloud AI Platform"
 ---

 *This is a slightly modified version of an article originally posted on [Nordcloud Engineering blog](https://medium.com/nordcloud-engineering/training-pytorch-transformers-on-gcp-ai-platform-e10ecb8a9e11).*

-Google Cloud Platform (GCP) is widely known for its great AI and machine learning capabilities and products.
-In fact, there are tons of material available on how you can train and deploy TensorFlow models on GCP.
-However, GCP is not just for people using TensorFlow but it has good support for other frameworks as well.
+Google Cloud is widely known for its great AI and machine learning capabilities and products.
+In fact, there are tons of material available on how you can train and deploy TensorFlow models on Google Cloud.
+However, Google Cloud is not just for people using TensorFlow but it has good support for other frameworks as well.
 In this post I will show how to use another highly popular ML framework PyTorch on [AI Platform Training](https://cloud.google.com/ai-platform/training/docs/overview).
 I will show how to fine-tune a state-of-the-art sequence classification model using PyTorch and the [`transformers`](https://huggingface.co/transformers/) library.
 We will be using a pre-trained [RoBERTa](https://huggingface.co/transformers/model_doc/roberta.html) as the transformer model for this task which we will fine-tune to perform sequence classification.

 RoBERTa falls under the family of transformer-based massive language models which have become very popular in natural language processing since the release of [BERT](https://github.com/google-research/bert) developed by Google.
 RoBERTa was developed by researchers at University of Washington and Facebook AI.
 It is fundamentally a BERT model pre-trained with an improved pre-training approach.
 See the details about RoBERTa [here](https://arxiv.org/abs/1907.11692).